cannycookie/Mage2UnusedImageRemover/README.md

 Magento2 Delete Unused Product Images
 =============================
-Command Line module to validate database images and remove from pub/media/catalog/product which are not present in the db.
+Command Line module to validate database images and remove from pub/media/catalog/product those JPG or PNG's which are not present in the database.

 Installation
 ------------